-With the spike in interest in gut health, probiotics, and non-meat sources of protein, people are coming back around to this mild-tasting milk product.
+With the spike in interest in gut health, probiotics, and non-meat sources of protein, people are coming back around to this healthy cheese.

-It’s important to know that these combos, much like store-yogurts with various add-ins, usually contain added sugar and other additives.
+It’s important to know that these combos, much like yogurts with various add-ins, usually contain added sugar and other additives.

-If you don’t like plain cottage cheese, you’re better off buying plain and adding in your own fruit, herbs, or spices, etc.
+If you don’t like plain cottage cheese, you’re better off buying plain and adding your own fruit, herbs, or spices, etc.

-Fun Fact: Small curd cottage cheese is more tart, while large curd tends to taste more sweet.
+Fun Fact: Small curd cottage cheese is more tart, while large curd tends to taste sweeter.
 Large curd is made with rennet, similar to aged cheeses; small curd isn’t.
 The rennet, which can be derived from animal or vegetable sources, speeds up the curdling process of milk.
 This process makes for a sweeter flavor; the tartness of small curd cottage cheese is a result of slower and longer fermentation.

-Here’s everything you need to know about it and how you can incorporate this cool-kid cheese into your diet.
+Here’s everything you need to know about it, cottage cheese recipes, and how you can incorporate this cool-kid cheese into your diet.

 The Benefits of Cottage Cheese

 Even better, find a brand that says “cultured after pasteurization” — that means the live cultures weren’t heated (and thus destroyed) during the pasteurization process.

 Cottage cheese is high in protein, edging out Greek yogurt by a hair: One cup (226 g) of low-fat/two-percent cottage cheese contains about 24 grams of protein, while a container of low-fat Greek yogurt (200 grams) contains about 20 grams of protein.

-Note that even the full-fat variety weighs in at just under five grams of fat per four ounce serving, making it much lower in fat than most other cheeses.
+Note that even the full-fat variety weighs in at just under five grams of fat per four-ounce serving, making it much lower in fat than most other cheeses.